Ryan-B-Runo/RayDiagramVisualizer/README.md

 - You can scale the variables to make an image fit.
 Application window and screen size can affect image appearance.
 - Generally, using the application in fullscreen yields optimal image quality.
+- This application does not simulate multiple-lens systems.

 ## Validation and Errors
 All Devices: